addy419/razerqdhid/docs/cmd_button-en.md

 ### System Power Control

 This type includes three functions: Power Down, Sleep, Wake Up.
 These three functions are Usage ID 0x81 - 0x83 in the HID's Generic Desktop Page and are sent by the mouse's interface 1, id 3.
-Generally, this function is not used.
+Generally, this function is not useful.
 After pressing, it is equivalent to pressing the power button in my Windows system.
 The data format is:

 - 1 byte Button value